-Leadership is about communication, and good communication skills will set you apart when other leaders fall short.
+Leadership is about communication, and good leadership communication skills will set you apart where other leaders fall short.

 Here are my top five communication skills that will stand you in good stead in your leadership and management career.

 You can’t lead anything without listening to the people around you.